youjob13/growth/git/sub-modules.md

 ## When alternative approach is better than submodule:
 - we can use package manager instead (it's simpler to support and develop) and we can just specify concrete dependency version;
 - more complexity during support, CI/CD;
 - git subtree - when we want to include external repo into current repo history.
+Difficult sync changes back;
+- monorepo.

 ## Main artifacts
 - .gitmodules [submodule "submodule-name"]